inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 2. **Recommended Next Steps**
    - ✅ User settings panel has been fully implemented
+   - ✅ Error handling system has been implemented
    - Add more interactive features to the public menu (favorites, sharing)
    - Implement table-specific ordering integration
    - Optimize performance for large menus and analytics datasets
    - Enhance user profile functionality with additional fields and preferences
    - Implement image optimization for profile pictures and menu items
+   - Consider integrating with an error monitoring service like Sentry

 3. **Useful Resources**
    - Refer to `lib/validation/schemas.ts` for examples of Zod validation schemas